 Increasing awareness about stakeholder impact could be seen as just another business marketing fad, like “going green” in the 90s, but consider these questions:

-● If you could choose your power company, would you rather pay a little more to one using renewable sources (
+- If you could choose your power company, would you rather pay a little more to one using renewable sources (wind, solar) or pay a little less to one dependent on fossil fuels?

 Everyone won’t make the same choice, but support for environmentally and socially conscious businesses is getting attention in the for-profit world.
 And employees are raising expectations for employers.